-Participation as the main R&A institution by an institution connected to the Principal Investigator: ☐Yes / ☐No
+Participation as the main research institution by an institution connected to the Principal Investigator: $\Box Yes / \Box No$

-Name of the institution in question (researcher name): oooo Co., Ltd. (oooo)
+Name of the institution in question (researcher name): 0000 Co., Ltd. (0000)

 Reasons and details:

 <Example> This institution was established based on the Principal Investigator's R&D outcomes, and although s/he is currently a technical advisor and not directly involved in management, s/he may be appointed as a board member from July 2021.